docknetwork/dock-substrate/README.md

 ## Releases
 The testnet and mainnet codebases are tagged as `testnet` and `mainnet` respectively.
 On the releases page, you will only find mainnet releases.
-Similarly the docker images corresponding to testnet and mainnet are tagged as `testnet` and `mainnet` respectively, and you can find pull them as `docker pull docknetwork/dock-substrate:testnet` or `docker pull docknetwork/dock-substrate:mainnet`
+Similarly, the docker images corresponding to testnet and mainnet are tagged as `testnet` and `mainnet` respectively, and you can find pull them as `docker pull docknetwork/dock-substrate:testnet` or `docker pull docknetwork/dock-substrate:mainnet`

 ## Recipes